 Sandboxing and Virtualization

-In recent years, sandboxing technology has been able to detect unknown malware by simply analyzing the behavior thereof.
+In recent years, sandboxing technology has been able to detect unknown malware by simply analysing the behaviour thereof.
 For now, most vendors offer the function of “sandbox” in the operating system of the server or enclosure.
 This means that the malware is allowed to be downloaded and run in the heart of the system to see if it generates a real danger or not.
 It was the argument of Intel to boost its VPro processors with its detection technique on the CPU level.
 In general, the defense works best at the CPU, but everyone predicted a change in the Cloud.The search for faults and the famous hunting, “exploits” that bypass security at the operating system seems to be an endless struggle in millions of references.To be effective, the tool must eliminate a variety of zero-day attacks and other threats that are otherwise “unaddressed”.
 The zero-day attack, as the name suggests, occurs the same day a vulnerability is detected in software.
 This weakness is exploited by attackers before the availability of a fix by the software creator.

 The New Wave Holds Up

 Currently it is the “Next-Generation” firewalls (NGFW) that are the current star of the firewall world.
 With them, feeds and filters all have superior control than one can usually hope for on the classic traffic within the network are part of the decisive arguments (read user box).
 With the rise of software-defined networking (SDN) and the virtualization of networks in general, the firewall becomes more virtual.
 It is able to move through the network and filter traffic at different levels of the business.
 With the growth of cloud computing and mobile devices, you can bet on multiplication firewalls located in the cloud as is already the case for the firewall web application (WAF).
+Many IT companies, such as Prosyn IT Support in Clerkenwell, whom we have remarked in another article as helping Léa Nature Group with their ERP migration, are taking up the battle.

 Outsourcing projects: at least two major computer manufacturers plan to increase the share of the budget assigned to them.
 And this with a preference for the Cloud and IaaS.